furkanulger/Anomaly-detection-for-solder/README.md

 cd Anomaly-detection-for-solder/
 pip install -r requirements.txt
 ```
+## About the Dataset
+The dataset used in the paper is private, therefore you need to use your own dataset.
+The dataset folder structure should be as follows:

 ## Training Model
 Type -h to get description of the parameters for each script ".py" as follows: